ddttom/parser/README.md

 ## Creating New Parsers

 1. Create a new file in src/services/parser/parsers/
-2. Implement the perfect() interface
+2. Implement the perfect() interface (see PRD for interface specification)
 3. Add parser to appropriate stage in src/services/parser/index.js

 Example: